gavinning/Emmet.js/README.md

 // Appends a div in the body and returns: <div>
 ```

-Furthermore, you cans also use Emmet.js from any NodeList to directly append the element(s) inside each Node in the NodeList:
+Furthermore, you can also use Emmet.js from any NodeList to directly append the element(s) inside each Node in the NodeList:
 ```javascript
 document.getElementsByTagName('div').emmet('span');
 // Append a span inside each div of the document